CaperCube/HyperVox/docs/md/Setup.md

 # About
-Here is where you can find info about setting up a dev environment, reating a server, or modding the game
+Here is where you can find info about setting up a dev environment, creating a server, or modding the game

 # Environment Setup
 ...